Lynean/IOTFinal/README.md

 # IOTFinal
-This is the Final Project of Funix IOT course
+This is my Final Project of the Funix IOT course with Lumi